 To ease the friction between the environmental community and labor, Zbur is including as part of the bill an in-state manufacturing requirement for wind turbines.
 “My view about offshore wind is that we need to actually find ways of having high-wage jobs that people can sort of move to as we move to a clean energy economy,” he said.

 The Assemblymember is also sponsoring AB 1176, which would require every local jurisdiction to add a climate action electrification plan to their General Plan update, or as a separate plan.
-“The idea is that we actually really have to think about how we’re going to have electric charging stations in all the places that our people need them.”
+“The idea is that we actually have to think about how we’re going to have electric charging stations in all the places that our people need them.”
 He credited Santa Monica for already adopting this practice.

 Zbur’s civil rights and social justice platform included AB 5, the Safe and Supportive Schools Act, which would require every public school teacher in grades seven through 12 to take LGBTQ+ cultural competence training for an hour each year over six years.
-He explained, “Anecdotally, right, we’ve got kids who are being bullied in the community, or within the school, or don’t have supportive home environments.
+He explained, “Anecdotally, we’ve got kids who are being bullied in the community, or within the school, or don’t have supportive home environments.
 And we know when that’s the case, the person who’s most likely to turn to you for help is a school teacher.”
 But Zbur says it’s more than merely an anti-bullying bill.
 It’s about keeping kids in school and away from harmful coping mechanisms and/or ending up on the streets.

-Finally, Zbur address the California Film Tax Credit and his work to get it renewed and expanded.
-Zbur says at $330 million, one challenge is that ours is dwarfed by New York State’s $800 million credit, and Georgia’s unlimited tax credit.
+Finally, Zbur addressed the California Film Tax Credit and his work to get it renewed and expanded.
+Zbur says at $330 million, one challenge is that ours is dwarfed by New York State’s $800 million credit and Georgia’s unlimited tax credit.
 Zbur says he doesn’t understand why California doesn’t make ours unlimited given every dollar spent on the credit brings in $7 in economic benefit to local jurisdictions.

 Photo from the Assemblymember’s Website